 How Does This Affect Evergreen Recycling?

-From March 23rd SmarterQueue will be introducing an updated version of Evergreen Recycling to comply with Twitter’s new policies.
+SmarterQueue has introduced an updated version of Evergreen Recycling to comply with Twitter’s new policies.

 Evergreen Recycling will continue to work as it always has done.
 All that changes is the smart stuff we do for you behind the scenes.